miguepintor/github-node-cli/README.md

 # github-node-cli

-This project is a basic node command cli for github api 4.
+This project is a basic node command cli for github api 4 (also added a rest api).

 Right now, the only useful command is to retrieve the GitHub user's favourite programming language.

 ## How to use
 0. (Optional) Modify the github-api-token in \config\config.yml.
 The provided one is restricted is restricted to certain operations.